viam-modules/lorawan/README.md

 #### Attributes

-The following attributes are available for `viam:lorawan:sx1302-hat-generic` sensors:

 | Name | Type | Required | Default | Description |
 |------|------|----------|---------|-------------|
 | `board` | string | yes | - | Name of the [board component](https://docs.viam.com/operate/reference/components/board/) that the peripheral is connected to.
 Used for GPIO pin control. |